erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 ## Getting Started

-Chromia has a limited install distrubtion[^1] and has limited testing, please submit report bugs realted to the Guthub Repo for further assesment, but at this time development has no plans for expanding to other distros.
+Chromia has a limited install distribution[^1] and has had limited testing, please submit report bugs related to the Github Repo for further assessment, but at this time development has no plans for expanding to other distros.

 ### Prerequisites

-Users that want to try Chromia Host Based IDS will have to download via GitHub the install.sh script.
+Users that want to try Chromia Host-based IDS will have to download via GitHub the install.sh script.
 This script will work to install all required dependences as well as create the required software.
 This can be completed via downlaoding the script via:
 Chromia will install 3rd party depndecies as part of the install process as so it can function this can include: